publiclab/plots2/doc/Translation_System.md

 ### Experience for normal users

 The translation function does not interfere with the normal user experience.
 It presents translated string if present or English translation if the translation is not available.
 There are no globe icons rendered for normal users and UI breaks do not occur for normal users.
-This is done to prevent anonymous contributions and prevent site-wide UI breaks due to translation function..
+This is done to prevent anonymous contributions and prevent site-wide UI breaks due to translation function.

 ### Experience for translation team members